 Antidepressants take time to work, so it is important to give medication a chance before reaching a conclusion about its effectiveness.
-For this reason, residential treatment can be extremely beneficial for people struggling to recover from depression, especially when addiction is present.
-This approach can reduce the risk of relapse as wellness of body, mind, and spirit is explored.
-Medications are tested, counseling is initiated, and solution-oriented interventions are applied.
+For this reason, residential treatment can be extremely beneficial if you are struggling to recover from depression.
+This approach allows you to explore the wellness of your body, mind, and spirit.
+During residential care, your medications are tested, counseling is initiated, and solution-oriented interventions are applied.

-Along with psychiatry and counseling services for the symptoms of depression, psychological and brain health interventions are other important options to explore.
-At Origins, evidence-based therapies for depression and other co-occurring disorders include:
+Along with psychiatry and counseling services for your symptoms of depression, psychological and brain health interventions are other important options to explore.

 - Psychological testing and review